Think About it Thursday: 15 Years and Counting

 In addition, make sure to incorporate peer to peer recognition programs.
 The new breed of employees is less likely to seek supervisor guidance and support than that of their peers.
 In fact, many companies are moving away from annual reviews and instead are fostering employee growth and mentoring in a more informal way.

 An employee recognition program that understands the shifting work demographic and uses stratified sampling to ensure that the program resonates with each participant is critical.
 Employees will tell you what is important in their work and life.
 As an organization, it’s important for you to listen.

 Once you’ve absorbed that information, re-invest it in the relationship.
 Don’t just cast it aside.
 Organizations need to be actively involved from the very top and continuously communicate the objectives and rewards so that employees are motivated to work smarter, reach their goals and achieve the recognition they crave.

 Meet Their Needs

-By incorporating a carefully crafted employee recognition program into your organization, you will see a decrease in turn over, thereby saving on HR costs.
+By incorporating a carefully crafted employee recognition program in your organization, you will see a decrease in turnover, thereby saving on HR costs.
 You’ll see a rise in management ascension, creating a strong core that delivers the expectations of an organization.
 Most companies have the same percentage of employee engagement: approximately 30% are highly engaged and 20% are not engaged, while 50% indicate that the right program can make a significant difference on their engagement.